Yes-Theory/yes-theory.github.io/README.md

 ### This page
 Under [Eventchats](#eventchats) please add your event.
 It helps organizing future events and keeps track of past events.
 Also if you ever get stuck at some point.
 Take a look at this section maybe someone who already did an event might be able to help you.
 ## Equipment
 Currently there is no equipment from this side.
-But if you have a speaker, a seek discomfort flag or anything else you would like to share, you can add it to this list by editing this page or sending me a DM at [Noel Schenk](https://www.facebook.com/noel.elias.schenk).
+But if you have a loudspeaker, a seek discomfort flag or anything else you would like to share, you can add it to this list by editing this page or sending me a DM at [Noel Schenk](https://www.facebook.com/noel.elias.schenk).
-*
+* ex. seek discomfort flag in [Berlin](#) provided by [AwesomePerson](#)

 # Backend
 ## How to contribute?